Search

 Bava Kamma 27

 If someone throws something out a window and on its way down, someone smashes it with a baseball bat, who is responsible?
-If someone falls off a roof onto someone, depending on what made him fall (typical or atypical wind) will affect the level of responsibility and what he needs to pay.
+What if it were a child that was thrown?
+What if an ox gored it on the way down and not a person?
+If someone falls off a roof onto someone, depending on whether the person fell from a typical wind or an atypical wind will affect the level of responsibility and what will be the compensation.
+What type of intent is required to fulfill the mitzva of yibum?
 Even though people are always responsible for their actions, there is a debate among the commentaries as to whether or not there is an exemption for a situation that was completely out of one’s control.
-The mishna says one leaves a jug in the middle of the street and someone breaks it, he is exempt.
-If the person for hurt by it, the owner is responsible to pay for damages.
-The rabbis of the Talmud have trouble understanding how one is not responsible for breaking someone else’s jug.
-Four answers are given and those answers have important ramifications in understanding this halacha.
+The Mishna discusses a case where one leaves a jug in the middle of the street and someone breaks it, the one who broke it is exempt.
+If the person gets hurt by it, the owner of the jug is responsible for paying damages.
+First, the Gemara questions the language in the Mishna – it first used the term kad, a jug, then switched to chavit, a barrel.
+What can be derived from this?
+The rabbis have trouble understanding why the person who broke it is not held responsible for breaking someone else’s jug.
+Four answers are given and those answers have important ramifications in understanding when one would be held liable.
+Can one take the law into one’s own hands?
+Under what circumstances?

 exempt, as it is impossible to sentence any one of them to death since no one person killed the victim and there is no death penalty for partially killing a person.
 Rabbi Yehuda ben Beteira says: If they beat him sequentially the last one to beat him is liable for the death of the victim, because he brought the victim’s death closer.
 So too, in this case, although the first one threw the child, the one to impale him on his sword was the one to hasten his death, and therefore according to Rabbi Yehuda ben Beteira he would be liable to receive the death penalty.